 The AILO season runs from September to March.
-Registration closes on 20th January 2017.
+Registration closes on 19th January 2018.
 It is important, however, to register as early as possible to receive monthly sample puzzles for students to sharpen their problem-solving skills.

-Regional problem-solving workshops will take place in multiple locations around Ireland between November 2016 and January 2017 (with the majority taking place in January).
+Free regional problem-solving workshops will take place in multiple locations around Ireland between November 2017 and January 2018.

-The first round of the competition will be held in your own school on 1st February 2017.
-The top 100 students from the first round will qualify to compete at the national final in Dublin in March 2017.
+The first round of competition will be held in your own school on 29th January 2018.
+The top 100 students from the first round will qualify to compete at the national final in Dublin in March 2018.

-The top eight students from the individual contest will win the opportunity to represent Ireland at the International Linguistics Olympiad 2017 from 31st July to 4th August 2017 at Dublin City University.
+The top four students from the individual contest will win the opportunity to represent Ireland at the International Linguistics Olympiad 2018 from 26th to 30th July 2018 in Prague, Czech Republic.